akruszewski/gibl/manuscript/chapter3.md

 Before we start, recall that at the top of every file you have to put `#lang racket`, as we mentioned in the previous chapter.

+I> ### Definition
+I>
+I> Serialization is the process of converting an object into a stream of bytes to store the object or transmit it to memory, a database, or a file.
+Deserializatoin is the opposite process - converting a stream of bytes into an object.

 ## 3.1. `wallet.rkt`

 We will start with the most basic data structure - a wallet.
-As we mentioned earlier, it is a structure that will contain a public and a private key.
-It will have a form of:
+As we discussed earlier, it is a structure that contains a public and a private key.
+It will have the form of:

 ```racket
 (struct wallet